 Pre-pandemic data suggests that demand for click-and-collect was already strong.
 53% of consumers start their shopping journeys online before making an in-store purchase, while 70% have picked up an item to avoid shipping fees.

 With almost a third of shoppers saying they’ve backed out of online purchases because two-day shipping wasn’t free, click-and-collect is a great way to reduce shopping cart abandonment and increase footfall in stores where there are more opportunities for conversion.

-After the issues many retailers faced last year, we expect to see more supply chain diversification and warehouse automation.
+In 2022, fulfilment will take centre stage as the disruptions of 2021 are expected to continue.
+We expect to see more supply chain diversification and warehouse automation in an attempt to off-set some of these issues.
 There will also be more micro fulfilment centres and dark stores as retailers strive to offer lightning-fast delivery.